Surviving a Shame Storm

 This is my story today about surviving a shame storm.

 What caused the shame storm?
-What is the content?
-Well, it doesn’t much matter.
+What is the content of the story I’m telling myself?
+Well, it doesn’t matter much.

 You know you will be triggered at some point, probably by your usual shame trigger.
-My shame trigger was my perception that a Zumba instructor made a critical comment about my behavior.
+My shame trigger was my perception of a critical comment about my behavior.
 I do not take criticism well; it sets me into instant shame.

 Notice the Shame Storm Start

 I left and went to a quiet space to feel the shame.
-I didn’t want to stop the emotions; I wanted to feel them.
+I didn’t want to stop it.

 Stop what you are doing.
 If we are in the hotbed of shame, we are usually running a story over and over in our heads or we are working desperately to fix something about ourselves.
 Stop and do neither.
 You do not have to explain it nor you do have to make a plan to fix it.
 Instead, notice exactly what is happening ~ Hilary Kinavey, MS, LPC